 Benefits of RFID WIP Tracking for Companies

-Employers who use RFID for work-in-progress tracking will reap several benefits: better inventory counts, enhanced traceability across the supply chain, lower labor costs from automated data collection, and better customer service from being able to reply to inquiries about product availability or delivery schedules promptly.
+Firms that use RFID for work-in-process tracking will reap several benefits including better inventory counts, enhanced traceability across the supply chain, lower labor costs from automated data collection, and better customer service from being able to reply to inquiries about product availability or delivery schedules promptly.

 Additionally, employing an RFID system lowers the chance of faulty data input brought on by human error and saves money by eliminating overhead costs connected with manual data entry procedures.